• Skip to primary navigation

 These small batch brown butter chocolate chip cookies yield the perfect amount of cookies for a gathering with just a few friends or family.
 But want to know the two best parts of this recipe?
 For one, it uses a no-chill dough.
 AND no electric mixer or hand mixer needed to bake a batch of these!
 You can easily combine all these ingredients by hand.
 Follow the steps below to make eight soft, perfect chocolate chip cookies.

 Small batch recipes are great when it's just you and maybe a couple of friends (or really, you just want to eat a few extra cookies yourself - live a little).
-I've got a few others to suggest, like my small batch PB cookies or small batch vanilla cupcakes.
+I've got a few others to suggest, like my browned butter peanut butter cookies (they make 8!) or small batch vanilla cupcakes.
 All are good options for parties of 6-8!

-This particular cookie recipe is modeled off of my big batch cookie recipe.
+This particular cookie recipe is modeled off of my big batch chocolate chip cookie recipe.
 I definitely recommend using that instead when you're serving desserts for a larger crowd.

 Jump to: